pop123123123/kwin-notch-avoider/README.md

 ## Installation

+You should first move the taskbar to the top of the screen for the script to work properly:
+- Right-click on the taskbar
+- Click on "Enter Edit Mode"
+- Drag the taskbar from the "Drag to move" area to the top of the screen
+- Exit the edit mode

+Then, you can install the script in one of the following ways:

 ### From KDE Store

+1. Download the latest release from the [releases page](https://github.com/pop123123123/kwin-notch-avoider/releases)

-1. Go to System Settings > Window Management > KWin Scripts
+2. Go to System Settings > Window Management > KWin Scripts

-2. Click on "Get New Scripts" and search for "Kwin/Plasma notch avoider"

-3. Click on "Install" and then enable it
+3. Click on "Install from file" and select the downloaded file

+4. To enable it, check `Kwin/Plasma notch avoider` and click "Apply".

 ### From Source